opobogideon/Calculator/README.md

 # Calculator
-A program to perform simple arithmetic calculations
+A program to perform simple arithmetic calculations like;
+Addition
+Subtraction
+Multiplication
+Division
+Squaring and
+Square roots